micrometer-metrics/micrometer/CONTRIBUTING.md

 The remainder of this document will focus on guidance for contributing code changes.
 It will help contributors to build, modify, or test the Micrometer source code.

+## Contributor License Agreement

+Contributions in the form of source changes require that you fill out and submit the [Contributor License Agreement](https://cla.pivotal.io/sign/pivotal) if you have not done so previously.

 ## Getting the source

 The Micrometer source code is hosted on GitHub at https://github.com/micrometer-metrics/micrometer.